-For more information see the specific Appurtenances Manual.
+For more information, see the PS-x25T Installation Manual.

-7.9 Programming the AYC-x6355
+7.9 Programming as a Controller

-Programming the AYC-x6355 is done solely via the unit's keypad driven Programming Menu System.
+Programming is done solely via the unit's keypad driven Programming Menu System.
 To reach the Programming Menu System, the unit must first be put into Programming mode (see Section 7.9.1).

-During a unit's manufacturing process, certain codes and settings are pre-programmed.
+During the manufacturing process, certain codes and settings are preprogrammed.
 These settings are the called the default factory settings.

-Table 6 shows the names of all the AYC-x6355 controller menus.
+Table 6 shows the names of all controller menus.
 It also shows of all the default factory codes and settings for the units.